hotsauceandqueso/Wave-Unblocker/README.md

-# Wave-Unblocker is a sleek webproxy meant to evaid intenret censorship
+# Wave-Unblocker is a sleek web proxy meant to evaid internet censorship